NativeScript/docs-v7/docs/tooling/testing/end-to-end-testing/customization.md

 ## Custom Appium Capabilities

-When installed, the plugin creates `e2e` folder containing sample test file and configuration folder `config` where your custom capabilities reside.
+When installed, the `nativescript-dev-appium` plugin creates `e2e` folder containing sample test file and configuration folder `config` where your custom capabilities reside.
 The existence of such capabilities is a runner's requirement which comes from [Appium](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/caps.md).
 Additional locations where the runner will search for the config file are:

 ```